TheProgTeam/Update_Drunk/README.md

 Use this repository as a testing area, if and when you manage to either fix or create something that works well then move it to the main repository

-In the future use the readme to prompt the next genius programer what you decided to change by creating a log in this readme
+In the future use the readme to prompt the next retarded programer(Like me) what you decided to change by creating a log in this readme

 for example